UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 (8)

-The lack of suffix for third person singular present tense non-assumptive means that it will look like the head of locative predicates is empty, but see argumentation about nominative above.
+The lack of suffix for third person singular present tense non-formal means that it will look like the head of locative predicates is empty, but see argumentation about nominative above.
 If the parser can guess that something is nominative, it can guess that it's third person singular present tense.

 ~~~ sdparse
 O evde -Ø